 Working parents may also be eligible for up to 30 hours a week for three and four year-old children.
 Up to 15 hours a week of this may be used at Kingham Primary School, as long as the child is not at more than two sites in one day.
 Parents may also use extended hours to stretch childcare outside term time with other providers.

-Parents of any child with a place in the nursery may elect to pay for additional sessions, subject to availability, at the rate of £15.00 per three-hour session, up to a total of 30 hours a week, including the free entitlement.
-That is equivalent to £75.00 per week.
+Parents of any child with a place in the nursery may elect to pay for additional sessions, subject to availability, at the rate of £5.50 per hour, up to a total of 30 hours a week, including the free entitlement. .
 There is no requirement to purchase extra hours in order to receive the entitlement of 15 free hours.

-Fees will be invoiced monthly in advance, with booking for any individual sessions invoiced monthly in arrears.
+Fees will be invoiced one half term in advance, with booking for any individual sessions invoiced as they are booked.

 Up to 52 nursery places are available.
 The actual number depends on how many sessions are taken by each child entitled to a place.
 There is a maximum of 26 children in any single session.